AnastasiaBelenkii/tendermint/docs/spec/reactors/block_sync/reactor.md

 ### Task for creating Requestors

-This task is responsible for continously creating Requestors.
+This task is responsible for continuously creating Requestors.
 ```go
 creteRequestors(pool, p):
     if pool.numPending >= maxPendingRequests or size(pool.requesters) >= maxTotalRequesters then